Last updated on September 15th, 2023

 Keep in mind that songs also change in between keys or sometimes include non-diatonic chords.
 Regardless, use this concept as a starting point to learn how chords work together before getting into more complex concepts.

 3. Understanding modes

-Modes in music are scales derived from starting on different degrees of one main scale.
-Although the order of notes in a mode all come from one scale, each mode has a particular sound when played over a chord or progression.
+In music, modes are scales derived from starting on different degrees of one main scale, also called a parent scale.
+Although the order of notes in a mode all come from one scale, each mode has a particular sound or mood when played over a chord or progression.